-Cannabis-infused Products Manufacturing
+Cannabis-derived Products Manufacturing 325

-A process in which a product is infused with cannabis that is intended for use or consumption other than by smoking, including but not limited to, edible products, ointments, and tinctures.
+A facility for the processing, including but not limited to extraction, refinement, isolation, or packaging of a product other than cannabis itself, which contains or is derived from cannabis, including but not limited to concentrates, cannabis infusions, A process in which a product is infused with cannabis that is intended for use or consumption other than by smoking, including but not limited to, edible products, ointments, and tinctures, but excluding hemp.
+See also Hemp.